Photonenkollektiv/meterized-led-magic/README.md

 ![Beschreibung des Bildes](images/strips_total.gif)

 ## Overview
 This is our meterized LED bar system.
-It is designed to be cheap, simple and modular
+It is designed to be cheap, simple and modular.

 ![Beschreibung des Bildes](images/strips_total.jpeg)
 ![Beschreibung des Bildes](images/strips_ceiling.jpeg)